A variable plant, growing to 8 m tall.

 Pods can be up to 20 cm long and about 2 cm wide.

-Attractive tall shrub to tree and grows best in full sun with some moisture.
+This is an attractive tall shrub to tree and grows best in full sun with some moisture.
+It could be easily pruned to a lower height.

 Flowers are attractive to bees.
 It is also known to be a host to the Common Imperial Blue Butterfly.